 I especially like the simpler primitive shapes that speak to us so powerfully and seem to tap into those forms that we have genetically accumulated in our psyches.

-She is unaware of there being any artists in her family, but she does remember drawing in art class in elementary school and liking it.
 In the late 1950s, when she went to Penn, she applied to the School of Fine Arts, rather than the College for Women, knowing that it was easier to get into the fine arts program, but that once you were in you could take any course at the University that you wanted.
 After graduating, she briefly taught junior high school before deciding that teaching was not for her.

-She admits that up until the time she got married, she thought art consisted exclusively of painting and drawing.
-After she was married, with two children, she would have a babysitter come in for a few hours and use her free time to go to the Philadelphia Museum of Art for classes in drawing and painting.
+She admits that up until the time she got married, she thought of art consisted exclusively of painting and drawing.
+After she was married and had her first two children, she would have a babysitter come in for a few hours and use her free time to go to the Philadelphia Museum of Art for classes in drawing and painting.
 One day the teacher gave them some clay and asked them to use the model to create a three-dimensional work.
 This was an epiphany for Etta, who discovered that what she couldn’t do with paint she could do with clay.
 However, everyone who works in clay begins by making pots, which Etta found to be limiting, so she began to look for whatever would teach her about sculpture.
 After that she looked for classes on sculpting with clay, even traveling out west to take them.
 Between 1968 and 1996, she took continuing education courses at Moore College of Art in Philadelphia, as well as workshops at the Philadelphia Museum of Art and other institutions across the nation.